franzbu/EnhancedSpaces.spoon/README.md

 })
 ```

 If you'd like to go ahead without delay, the following terminal command can be used as an alternative to manually editing `init.lua`.
-In this case the default options are used, which means that the mSpaces `1`, `2`, and `3`are created, with `2` as default mSpace:
+In this case the default options are used, which means that the mSpaces `1`, `2`, and `3`are created, with `2` as the default mSpace:

 ```bash
 echo -e "local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')\nEnhancedSpaces:new({\nmSpaces = { '1', '2', '3' }, -- default: { '1', '2', '3' }\nstartmSpace = '2', -- default: 2\n})" >> ~/.hammerspoon/init.lua
 ```

 Reload Hammerspoon's configuration (menu bar icon - 'Reload Config') and you're ready to go.
-All you see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.
+All you will see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.

 ## Menu
-With EnhancedSpaces you can use keyboard shortcuts for handling windows and mSpaces; however, sometimes it is convenient to do whatever you want to do by means of a menu - even more so at the beginning when your muscle memory regarding the new hotkeys might not yet be at full steam.
+You can use keyboard shortcuts for handling windows and mSpaces; however, sometimes it can be convenient to do whatever you want to do by means of a menu - even more so at the beginning when your muscle memory regarding the new hotkeys might not be at full steam yet.

 EnhancedSpaces' menu can be used to switch to another mSpace with or without moving a window along, to swap windows, to get a window from another mSpace, and to create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references of windows in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).

-Clicking EnhancedSpaces' icon in the menu bar, a menu like this appears:
+Clicking EnhancedSpaces' icon in the menu bar, a menu like this is shown:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu1.png' width='200'>

-`mSpaces` lets you switch to another mSpace:
+`mSpaces` is for switching to another mSpace:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu2.png' width='200'>

-`Swap`, as its name implies, lets you swap two windows, which means that they adopt each other's positions and sizes:
+`Swap`, as its name implies, is for swapping two windows, which means that they adopt each other's positions and sizes:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu_swap.png' width='380'>